 top of page

-For more than 25 years, our Wildworks Wildlife Care and Education Center was housed in Topanga Canyon, where we cared for approximately 50 animals, provided on-site education, and delivered hundreds of awareness programs across Southern California each year.
+This is what started The Nature of Wildworks Care Center, which stayed in Topanga, CA for 26 years.
+The Nature of Wildworks cared for approximately 50 animals, provided on-site education, and delivered hundreds of awareness programs across Southern California each year.
 We are permitted and regulated by several government agencies that oversee animal health and safety.

 We wanted to remain there with all of our supporters in that area.
 We so wanted to continue our animal care and educational mission there, but because of the aggressive action that was being taken by the County, our immediate concern was the health and safety of the animals.
 With the insane cost of land and living in CA, we thought it was better to look elsewhere.
 This was why we purchased land near Sedona, AZ.
 It was ideal in many ways.
 We were excited for our new home!
 The site offered a home for staff, larger grounds, options for larger enclosures for the animals, and what we thought were supportive government agencies and local residents.
 It was also away from fires!